monk-io/docs/docs/lifecycle/cluster-switch-1.md

     monk cluster switch

 This command will prompt you for a Monkcode of the target cluster.
 If this is your cluster you should be connected immediately.
-If this is somebody's else cluster - you may need to contect them so that they add your email with `monk user add`.
+If this is somebody's else cluster - you may need to connect them so that they add your email with `monk user add`.

 If you are currently in a cluster, Monk will exit that cluster before joining the target one.